thibka/mediatrigger/README.md

 Description
 ==================
 This class allows callback functions to be triggered at specific time points in an audio or video file.
+Time points can be defined in seconds or percents.

 Usage
 ==================